-If you were previously on peritoneal dialysis you should continue your care of the catheter site as instructed before your transplant.
-If there is any redness, swelling, or drainage at the site call the nurse coordinator or your healthcare practitioner.

-You will be discharged with a minicap on your Tenckhoff catheter.
-This cap does not need to be changed every day.
-If your kidney transplant is working, you will be scheduled to have the Tenckhoff catheter removed within two to four weeks after your discharge.
+If you were previously on peritoneal dialysis you should continue your care of the catheter site as instructed prior to your transplant.
+If there is any redness, swelling, or drainage at the site call the nurse coordinator or your health care practitioner.
+Your catheter will be capped off before you are discharged from the hospital.
+If your transplant is functioning well, the catheter may be removed soon (two to four weeks) after your discharge from the hospital.